tenebrousedge/shell_guide/shell_guide.md

 some string
 ```

-And you think, variables, great!
-I'm a programmer, I use those all the time!
+And you might think, "variables, great!
+I'm a programmer, I use those all the time!"
 Well, not in shell scripts you don't, because you're not developing code that way (hopefully).
 Variables are mentioned here for completeness and so you know what they look like.
 Try to avoid needing to use them.
+Do set some [environment variables][#environment-variables] though.

 ### Strings